riv-dev/ryukyu_server_setup_wiki/README.md

 3. Save and exit the text editor.
 If you are using nano, save and exit by typing "CTRL X", "y", then "Enter".

-4. Restart the ssh daemon.
+4. Restart the ssh daemon:
 ```
 sudo systemctl reload sshd
 ```